digital-asset/docs.daml.com/docs/2.8.0/docs/tools/assistant-build.rst

 Multi-package configuration
 ===========================

-To use multi-package builds, create a ``multi-package.yaml`` configuration file.
-This file serves as a register of the interdependent packages in your project.
-List the packages under a ``packages:`` header:
+To configure which packages to build automatically, list the packages under a ``packages:`` header in your ``multi-package.yaml`` configuration file:

 ``multi-package.yaml``